kamalasaurus/bergelsonlab.org/_posts/2026-07-01-Luke_Congratulations.md

 We are so proud of everything he has accomplished during his time here, culminating most recently in his fantastic new publication in Philosophical Transactions B.

-During his time in the lab, Luke made significant contributions to the PATHOCOM and NSF GEMS projects focusing on microbiome–pathogen interactions in wild populations of <i>Arabidopsis thaliana</i>.
+During his time in the lab, Luke made significant contributions to the PATHOCOM project focusing on microbiome–pathogen interactions in wild populations of <i>Arabidopsis thaliana</i>.

 We are excited to see what comes next in this exciting new chapter.